 You can now even stay in the Adnate Hotel in Perth, an Accor property in Hay Street Perth.

 If you are heading to Melbourne to see the Collingwood mural check out our guide to the best areas in Melbourne to base yourself.

+Is Fintan Magee now the best known of Australian street artists?
 Born in Lismore in country New South Wales, Fintan Magee’s playful mix of realist imagery and abstract design has won him acclaim not just in Australia but across the world.

 This work on the front of the Urban Hotel on Enmore Road in Sydney is a commentary on housing affordability.